 3 min read

 Using a call analytics method gives businesses and marketers detailed phone call information.
 The data can show what happens BEFORE a phone call.
-You see caller and company representative behavior DURING phone calls.
+You see the caller and the company representative behavior DURING phone calls.
 And even know actions AFTER a phone call.
 But call analytics that only uses keyword spotting simply do not work.

 Call analytics takes keywords and phrases and then deciphers consumer behavior.
 More advanced call analytics produce valuable call metrics and indicators.
-Reports consolidate call data that smart marketers and businesses use to optimize call conversions and save missed opportunities.
+Reports merge call data that smart marketers and businesses use to optimize call conversions and save missed opportunities.

 After a phone conversation, a software program reviews the recording and searches for specific keywords.
 Often call tracking users can designate the exact words they want to hear.
 A dentist’s office wants to hear “appointment.”
 An HVAC company wants to hear “deposit” or “credit card.”
-These keywords signify the caller is converting into a customer.
+These keywords signify that the caller is converting into a customer.
 Right?

-While on the surface both systems appear to be similar; but comparing call analytics to keyword spotting is like comparing apples to oranges.
+While on the surface, both systems appear to be similar; but comparing call analytics to keyword spotting is like comparing apples to oranges.

 Keyword spotting identifies keywords and phrases within a call transcript and then categorizes them for automation.
-The basic premise is that call tracking based on keyword spotting provides analysis of phone calls through metrics like call length and the types of words used within the conversation.
+The basic premise is that call tracking based on keyword spotting analyzes phone calls through metrics like call length and the types of words used within the conversation.
 From there you can understand with greater accuracy what customers need.
 Plus, it cuts down the time spent analyzing actual phone recordings by only targeting certain words.

 For example, if an agent at a car dealership wants to know how many times callers ask for the newest model of a car they are selling, the marketing agent might use keyword spotting to determine how many times a certain make, model, and manufacturer are mentioned in a phone conversation.